gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   compiler, but mapping files can improve efficiency, particularly when sources are read over a slow network connection.
-In normal operation, you need not be concerned with the format or use of mapping files, and the *-gnatem* switch is not a switch that you would use explicitly.
-It is intended primarily for use by automatic tools such as *gnatmake* running under the project file facility.
+In normal operation, you need not be concerned with the format or use of mapping files, and the :switch:`-gnatem` switch is not a switch that you would use explicitly.
+It is intended primarily for use by automatic tools such as ``gnatmake`` running under the project file facility.
 The description here of the format of mapping files is provided for completeness and for possible use by other tools.

   A mapping file is a sequence of sets of three lines.
-In each set, the first line is the unit name, in lower case, with `%s` appended for specs and `%b` appended for bodies; the second line is the file name; and the third line is the path name.
+In each set, the first line is the unit name, in lower case, with ``%s`` appended for specs and ``%b`` appended for bodies; the second line is the file name; and the third line is the path name.

   Example::